MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/shoptrader/_index.md

     - /integrations/hosted/shoptrader/manual
     - /integrations/shoptrader/manual
     - /integrations/ecommerce-integrations/shoptrader
+    - /payments/integrations/ecommerce-platforms/shoptrader/
+    - /payments/integrations/ecommerce-platforms/shoptrader/faq/processing-refunds/
 ---
 This free plugin to integrate MultiSafepay payment solutions into your Shoptrader webshop is developed and maintained by Shoptrader.

-## Support
-For any technical queries about the plugin, email Shoptrader at <info@shoptrader.nl>
+For information about supported payment methods, email the Integration Team at <integration@multisafepay.com>

 ## Requirements
 You will need a MultiSafepay account.
 See [Getting started](/getting-started/).

+## Refunds

+You can process refunds from your [MultiSafepay account](https://merchant.multisafepay.com).

+To process refunds from your Shoptrader [backend](/getting-started/glossary/#backend), email the Integration Team at <integration@multisafepay.com>

+## Support
+For any technical queries about the plugin, email Shoptrader at <info@shoptrader.nl>